 Information relating to transitional protection for specialist provision for 2015 to 2016 is avaialable on GOV.UK

 Information relating to transitional protection for specialist provision for 2014 to 2015 is available on GOV.UK.
 It sets out how transitional protection will work in 2014 to 2015 and gives examples of how institutions may be protected.

 2013 to 2014

-	In the interests of transparency, EFA has published a workbook - Post-16 transitional protection (MS Excel Spreadsheet, 28.2KB) - detailing institutions that have received transitional protection funding during the 2013 to 2014 academic year, in line with our published arrangements.
+In the interests of transparency, EFA has published a workbook -- detailing institutions that have received transitional protection funding during the 2013 to 2014 academic year, in line with our published arrangements.

 The publication of this information is not relevant to commissioning and placements decisions of individual students and should not be used by local authorities to inform their decisions on contracting arrangements and funding levels with individual institutions.

 The SEND reforms were introduced in September 2014 and introduce a new approach that seeks to join up help across education, health and care from birth to age 25.
 Help will be offered at the earliest possible point, with children and young people with SEND and their parents or carers fully involved in decisions about their support and what they want to achieve.
 This will help lead to better outcomes and more efficient ways of working.

 Resources are available to support local authorities, institutions, young people and parents understand what the reforms mean for them, including guides and a SEN Code of Practice.